 Layla #31 **special needs**

 Layla is a sweet, gentle Basset Hound-Poodle mix.
 We estimate her to be around 9 years old.
 She gets along great with the multiple hounds in her foster home.
-She likes to “tell” the deer, turkeys and squirrels outside in the backyard that she’s watching them.
 She tends to be a very mellow, easy dog to have around and will be sure to greet you with a wagging tail when you get home.
 She makes a great lap dog and doesn’t mind being carried.
-Layla has sublexing patellas which cause her some mobility issues so Layla would prefer a home with little to no stairs.
-She recently lost some additional weight and is down to 26.5 pounds.
-She takes medication for allergies.
-She is part poodle so she will need regular grooming.
+Layla has sublexing patellas which cause her some mobility issues so Layla would prefer a home with no stairs.
+She does have some added expense with allergy medication and regular grooming being she’s part poodle.
 She has a hard time with hard food and treats so softened food and treats would be her preference.
 If you’d like a sweet mellow lady as a companion, Layla is your gal!
 To learn more about adopting me click here.

-To learn more about adopting me click here.
+To learn more about adopting Lucky click here.

-Manny is a 12 year old beagle who we just couldn’t say no to helping.
+Manny is a 12 year old beagle who MNBR couldn’t say no to helping.
 Manny is very active for his age and very curious.
 He is very much the typical beagle and loves to get into the garbage and any other interesting things he can find.
 He quickly found the preferred dog spots on the sofa, in the sun porch, and in front of the heater.
 His foster mom has been doing a great job of finding fun activities for Manny to keep his busy mind occupied.
-He generally ignores the other dogs in his home but enjoys pats fr om his foster mom.
-Manny has a bit of a leaky bladder, but his house-training has greatly improved since he was prescribed Proin and Prozac.
-He is on a medical hold until his bladder issues can be resolved and a dental can be completed.
-To learn more about adopting me click here.
+He generally ignores the other dogs in his home but enjoys pats from his foster mom.
+To learn more about adopting this fun loving guy click here.